Testing code#

 examples that trigger errors that have been defined in your code

-Logic that is reused from an existing packages that is already tested do not require tests when we use that logic alone.
-You should be aware of wether your dependencies are sufficiently tested.
+Reusing logic from an existing package that is already tested does not require tests when we use that logic alone.
+You should be aware of whether your dependencies are sufficiently tested.
 Newly developed packages or those with very few users are more likely to not be thoroughly tested.

 Test that different parts of the code interact correctly using integration tests#

-We define integration tests as those that test on a higher level that a unit.
+Integration tests are those that test on a higher level than a unit.
 This includes testing that:

 multiple units work together correctly